 - “Pubblicità/Advertising”, or “Promosso da … brand/Promoted by … brand” or “Sponsorizzato da … brand/Sponsored by … brand”, or “in collaborazione con … brand/In partnership with … brand”;

-and/or within the first three hashtags, use one of the following labels:
+and/or within the first three hashtags of a post, provided it is clear and prominent, one of the following labels should be inserted:

 - “#Pubblicità/#Advertising”, or “#Sponsorizzato da … brand/#Sponsored by … brand”, or “#ad” together with “#brand”.